 - More costly than out-of-box options

 Custom software is, in many situations, ideal if possible.
-The ROI of custom built software vs. SaaS (software as a service), or out-of-box solutions, will consistently be drastically higher because you can tailor the software to your company perfectly.
+The ROI of custom-built software vs. SaaS (software as a service), or out-of-box solutions, will consistently be drastically higher because you can tailor the software to your company perfectly.
 You are not paying for additional features that you will never use.
 You are not paying for international outsourcing.
 You are not paying for your own team of software developers.
-Your company will not have to adapt to new software; instead, the software will be shaped to fit seamlessly in your company’s workflow.
+Your company will not have to adapt to new software; instead, the software will be shaped to fit seamlessly into your company’s workflow.

 CHOOSING THE RIGHT INVESTMENT